ichuang/edx-documentation/en_us/shared/reaching_learners/design_for_mobile.rst

   on smartphones, notify learners in your courseware that they will not be able to complete assignments that contain unsupported assessment types using the edX iPhone and Android mobile apps.

+* When learners access your course using the edX Android and iPhone apps, they progress from component to component by swiping through them.
+It might seem useful to include an HTML component in a unit for the purpose of providing a demarcation point or guiding learners to the next unit, but having to swipe through too many "markers" with no real course content is not a good experience for mobile users.

 * If you make JavaScript or CSS changes to course components using XML, be aware that components might not render in the same way on a mobile device as